trianglefraternitymtu/trianglefraternitymtu.github.io/_events/extra-life.md

 {% include image-section.html image="/assets/img/extra-life/bluegridpattern_icons.jpg" content='
 # Event Timeline

+Extra Life at Michigan Tech will be hosted in Wadsworth Hall on April 7th, 2018 from 8:00pm to 2am.
 Throughout the night, there will be a wide variety of different tournaments available for signup, in addition to open play all night long.
 Registration for all tournaments open at 8:00pm at the event registration table.

 #### Event Starts
 Open Play